Toggle: English / Spanish

 X-rays are a form of electromagnetic radiation like light, but of higher energy, so they can move through the body to form an image.
-Structures that are dense (such as bone) will appear white, air will be black, and other structures will be shades of gray.
+Structures that are dense (such as bone) will appear white and air will be black.
+Other structures will be shades of gray.

 Veins are not normally seen in an x-ray.
 That is why the special dye is needed.
 The dye highlights the veins so they show up better on x-rays.